-Erin is the Communications and Fundraising Assistant at People in Education.
-She joined the team in March of 2018 to expand PIE’s public face and funding support.
+Erin joined the team in March of 2018 to expand PIE’s public face and funding support.
 Erin holds a B.A. in psychology from Grand Valley State University.
 She brings eclectic experience in development, fundraising and grant writing to her work with PIE, as well as a kaleidoscope of communications skills including broadcasting, social media management, voice art and blogging.
 She also teaches yoga in wellness spaces across Detroit.
 You can learn more about her at bit.ly/erinlink.

 Artist in Residence (AIR) Coordinator

-Angela Abiodun is the Project Coordinator for the Artist in Residence (AIR) program at People in Education.
-She joined PIE in July of 2018 to help implement and revamp the program.
-For ten years, Angela has worked in classrooms in a variety of ways, including teaching exploratory math curriculums, teaching English, exploring the intersections of food and business and using mindfulness techniques to encourage self determination.
+Angela Abiodun joined PIE in July of 2018 to help implement and revamp the Artist-in-Residence program.
+For ten years, Angela has worked in classrooms in a variety of ways, including teaching exploratory math curricula, teaching English, exploring the intersections of food and business and using mindfulness techniques to encourage self determination.
 She has an M.A. in Educational Studies from the University of Michigan.

 Cyrah is an artist born and raised in Michigan, and she has taught art locally and internationally.
 She spent two years in Guatemala City teaching an after school program and K- 12 art classes.
 With her students, Cyrah created large-scale mural projects, group art shows and an art festival for which they converted a nearby lot into an art park.
 Upon her return to Detroit, Cyrah facilitated programming in Spanish and English at schools across Metro Detroit.
 In 2015, she co-founded the artist collective, Art Babes, an intersectional, feminist space for femme creatives to practice, share and promote their art.
 Cyrah also designed a program to engage young women in art and adornment at the Museum of Contemporary Art Detroit (MOCAD).
 In addition to her role with PIE, she is a ProjectArt Artist-In-Residence, where she works with students to create a 3D map of their community.
 Check out her work at cyrah.art.